Dr Jane Williams

 RN(Paeds) BMgt CertTertTeach PhD

-Dr Jane is one of Australia’s leading experts on child development.
+Dr Jane is one of Australia’s leading child and baby development experts.
 She has guided the Research and Education of GymbaROO-KindyROO for over 20 years, she is a Neuro-Developmental Consultant and Adjunct Senior Lecturer at James Cook University College of Healthcare Sciences.
 Dr Jane has been working with infants, children and parents for over 40 years and loves her job!
 Her past research has focussed on the important role that parents play in the detection of early, but subtle, developmental problems that may give rise to later learning problems at school.
 More recently she has been monitoring the results of a school-based, GymbaROO-KindyROO designed, sensory-motor movement program.
 The results are exciting – children are loving the program and both physical and academic skills are improving.
 Dr Jane not only believes that movement is the key to learning, but that parents are THE most important influence on their children’s lives.
 As a result, she is committed totally to helping parents help their children – from tiny babies through to school-aged.
 She lectures extensively and has appeared on media worldwide, including: Major TV Networks/Chat Shows/News in Europe and Asia.

 Dr Jane also keeps abreast of the latest research in early childhood development and ensures that the GymbaROO-KindyROO programs are as up-to-date as possible.
 Parents can be assured that information they receive and the activities they do at GymbaROO-KindyROO are the best they possibly can be!